SinYita/riscv-single/README.md

 ![Define Tables](assets/define.png)
 *Figure: Macro definition tables for opcodes and control signals*

 The implementation extensively uses Verilog macros to improve code readability and maintainability.
-All opcodes, ALU operations, and control signals are defined as named constants.
+All opcodes, ALU operations, and control signals are defined as named constants in `define.v`.

 ## Reset Behavior